telerik/winforms-docs/controls/treemap/layout-strategies.md

 # Layout Strategies

-By the end of this help topic you will learn about the Layout Strategies which are responsible for data tiling in the RadTreeMap control. *Treemap* algorithms represent hierarchical data sets via recursive subdivision of the initial rectangle.
+By the end of this help topic, you will learn about the Layout Strategies which are responsible for data tiling in the RadTreeMap control. *Treemap* algorithms represent hierarchical data sets via recursive subdivision of the initial rectangle.
 The area of each rectangle in the treemap is proportional to the size of that particular node.

 >note Layout Strategies are always applied to child nodes.